 According to CNBC, the cost of a sudden veterinary visit ranges from around $800 to $1,500, which many Americans just can’t afford.
 Over 27 percent of Americans would have to borrow money or sell some of their belongings if faced with an unexpected expense of $400 or more, while 12 percent of Americans would have no recourse at all.

-Depending on your pet’s age, breed, and location, pet insurance costs roughly $40 monthly.
+Depending on your pet’s age, breed, and location, the cost of pet insurance is roughly $40 monthly.
 Younger pets typically have less-expensive premiums, but considering an accident and injury plan will cover 70 to 90 percent of your pet’s medical bills, having pet insurance might be a good option.

 While roughly 40 percent of Swedish pets and 25 percent of pets in the United Kingdom have pet health insurance, only around 1 percent of Americans buy pet insurance.
 According to a study conducted by the North American Pet Health Insurance Association (NAPHIA), 46 percent of veterinarians asked did not recommend pet insurance, while the remaining veterinarians surveyed voted in favor of it.